-The last sentence should be amended to require ICANN to apply for and use best efforts to secure an OFAC license if the other party is otherwise qualified to be a registrar, unless ICANN makes a determination based on well-understood criteria that it is inappropriate for ICANN to seek such a license.
-ICANN and the community would need to develop these criteria and determine how they are applied, how the decision whether or not to apply is communicated, and the options for the potential registrar if ICANN decides not to apply.
-In line with that, the Subgroup recommends that such criteria be developed, and that a potential registrar in such a situation has the opportunity to escalate this decision to the Board in order to seek a reversal of the determination.
-ICANN should also be instructed to be helpful and transparent with regard to the process of deciding to seek a license and the licensing process itself, including ongoing communication with the potential registrar.
+The last sentence should be amended to require ICANN to apply for and use best efforts to secure an OFAC license if the other party is otherwise qualified to be a registrar (and is not on the SDN List).
+During the licensing process, ICANN should be helpful and transparent with regard to the licensing process and ICANN’s efforts, including ongoing communication with the potential registrar.

 Approval of gTLD Registries

-In the 2012 round of the New gTLD Program, it proved to be difficult for residents from countries subject to the US sanctions to file and make their way through the application process.
+In the 2012 round of the New gTLD Program, it proved to be difficult for residents from countries subject to U.S. sanctions to file and make their way through the application process.
 The AGB (Applicant Guidebook) states, in language highly reminiscent of the RAA: “In the past, when ICANN has been requested to provide services to individuals or entities that are not SDNs (specially designated nationals) but are residents of sanctioned countries, ICANN has sought and been granted licenses as required.
 In any given case, however, OFAC could decide not to issue a requested license.”

-It is the Subgroup’s understanding that new gTLD applicants from sanctioned countries who are not on the SDNs list found that the process for requesting that ICANN apply for an OFAC license is not transparent, and that response times for ICANN replies felt quite lengthy.
+It is the Subgroup’s understanding that new gTLD applicants from sanctioned countries who are not on the SDN list found that the process for requesting that ICANN apply for an OFAC license is not transparent, and that response times for ICANN replies felt quite lengthy.
 In particular, ICANN apparently did not provide any indication that it had applied for an OFAC license.
 Furthermore the process is quite lengthy, even if ICANN is proceeding with speed.
 As a result, applicants may have felt they were in limbo.

 Recommendation

-ICANN should commit to applying for and using best efforts to secure an OFAC license for all such applicants if the applicant is otherwise qualified, unless ICANN makes a determination based on well-understood criteria that it is inappropriate for ICANN to seek such a license.
-As with registrars, the Subgroup recommends that such criteria be developed, and that an applicant in such a situation has the opportunity to escalate this decision to the Board in order to seek a reversal of the determination.
-ICANN should also be instructed to be helpful and transparent with regard to the process of deciding to seek a license and the licensing process itself, including ongoing communication with the applicant.
+ICANN should commit to applying for and using best efforts to secure an OFAC license for all such applicants if the applicant is otherwise qualified (and is not on the SDN list).
+ICANN should also be helpful and transparent with regard to the the licensing process, including ongoing communication with the applicant.

 Application of OFAC Limitations by Non-US Registrars

-It appears that some registrars might be following the rules of OFAC sanctions even when they are not based in the U.S and it would appear they are not required to do so.
+It appears that some registrars might be following the rules of OFAC sanctions in their dealings with registrants and potential registrants, even when they are not based in the U.S and it would appear they are not required to do so.
+In particular, it seems that some non-US registrars may be applying OFAC restrictions even when they are not obliged to do so, merely based on an assumption that because they have a contract with ICANN, they have to apply OFAC sanctions.
+If registrars that are not based in the U.S. and do not have OFAC compliance obligations are nonetheless prohibiting registrants in sanctioned countries from using their services based on a mistaken belief that OFAC sanctions apply, that raises concerns with the availability of Internet resources on a global and neutral basis.